CAN DO Community Challenge: April 2017

 The Challenge Corps – a local group of philanthropists – has challenged the Food Pantry to raise 100,000 in dollars and donated food items.
-If we achieve the 100,000 goal, the Challenge Crops will donate an additional $25,000.
+If we achieve the 100,000 goal during the month of April, the Challenge Crops will donate an additional $25,000.

 As part of the CAN DO Community Challenge, we hold a competition among area schools to spread the word about local hunger while raising food and funds.
 Last year 100% of Oak Park and River Forest Public Schools participated in the Challenge.
 Brooks Middle School took home the Challenge Trophy, collecting enough to provide 210 families with food and hunger-relief programing.

 Traditionally, donations to food pantries and food banks are at their lowest during spring, despite a consistent need for hunger-relief services.
 Help end local hunger this April by joining in the CAN DO Community Challenge.